penguin86/selfhost-utils/README.md

 # Selfhost utilities

+> This project was moved to [my private git server](https://git.ichibi.eu/penguin86/selfhost-utils) .
+This repository may not be up to date.

 A collection of utilities for self hosters.
 Every utility is in a folder with its relevant configuration and is completely separated from the other, so you can install only the ones you need.